himeylo/plugin-fo/README.md

 # WordPress Plugin

 This plugin gets data from any API that is set in the plugin settings.
-Display API data content with a shortcode.
+The shortcode, `[fo-shortcode]` displays a content view from the top 4 returned API data results set, followed by a raw data dump for ease of reference.

+Follow the guidance in Developer Installation to set up and run your local environment.
+The sections that follow contain additional information for your reference.

 ## Developer Installation

+These instructions provide 2 options for running your local environment.
+You only need to use one option.

-### Docker
+### Option 1.
+Docker

 Run the commands below and then open your browser to [http://localhost:8888](http://localhost:8888).
-Your username and password are `admin -> password`.

 ```shell
 git clone https://github.com/himeylo/plugin-fo